webix-hub/docs/data/desktop/multiselect.md

 }}
 ~~~

-- modify the **locale** to change button text for all the multisuggests in the application (if other is not stated by **buttonText**, as shown above):
+- modify the **locale** to change button text for all the Multisuggests in the application (if other is not stated by **buttonText**, as shown above):

 ~~~js
 webix.i18n.controls.select = "Done";
 webix.i18n.setLocale(); //apply the locale
 ~~~

-Then all the multiselect instances in the app will be supplied with the "Done" word.
+Then all the Multiselect instances in the app will be supplied with the "Done" word.

 You can read more about advanced configuration options for popup selectors in the [corresponding documentation article](desktop/advanced_combo.md).